This is part of the ANKN Logo

 The same as with the National Study of American Indian Education conducted by Havighurst and Fuchs, this evaluation was also important because the contract was managed by the U.S. Department of Education, Office of Indian Education, not the BIA.
 It should be noted from above that one of the stipulations was to provide evaluative information pertaining to Title IV, Enrichment Projects, which were funded by the Office of Indian Education.
 This is a somewhat unusual situation because a Department other than Interior was funded to evaluate an Interior Department program.
 This is not often done in U.S. Government Education activities.

 Gifted Attitude Inventory for Navajos.
 Up to 1980 there had been very few instruments that tried to provide an education dimension which was based on an Indian culture.
-The Din?
-Bi?Olta?
-Research Institute, a Navajo organization headed by Dillon Platero, obtained a grant from the U.S. Department of Education, Office of Indian Education to develop the “Gifted Attitudes inventory for Navajos (GAIN) (Abbott, about 1982).
-GAIN was piloted on 101 Navajo high school students and statistics were developed to reflect this exercise..
+The Dinè Bi'Olta' Research Institute, a Navajo organization headed by Dillon Platero, obtained a grant from the U.S. Department of Education, Office of Indian Education to develop the “Gifted Attitudes Inventory for Navajos (GAIN)” (Abbott, about 1982).
+GAIN was piloted on 101 Navajo high school students and statistics were developed to reflect this activity.
 GAIN was designed for “adolescents in grades nine through twelve, or between the ages of approximately thirteen through nineteen.”
-The inventory consisted of 66 items for which there were no right or wrong answers.
+The inventory consists of 66 items for which there were no right or wrong answers.
 Each school was encouraged to develop their own statistical profile.
 GAIN was used at the Navajo Academy in 1986 (Platero, 1986) to help identify gifted and talented students.
-The report is critical of GAIN as it seemed to over emphasize moral turpitude.
 The statistical output did approach a normal distribution starting at the 21st percentile and going upward.
 GAIN has eight sub-categories:

 1. Planning